Connor Wong Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in MLB.
+- The pitching staff for the Athletics has a collective 8.1 K/9, the fifth-worst in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.07).
+- The Athletics' 6.01 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow 135 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The Athletics give up the third-most home runs in baseball (135 total, 1.4 per game).

-- In his most recent appearance -- out of the bullpen on Friday, July 7 -- the right-hander tossed six innings against the Boston Red Sox, allowing four earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday, the left-hander threw 3 2/3 innings against the Minnesota Twins, allowing three earned runs while surrendering three hits.

-- In 12 games this season, the 24-year-old has amassed a 6.34 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .272 to opposing hitters.
+- In 22 games this season, the 25-year-old has amassed an ERA of 6.66, with 8.7 strikeouts per nine innings.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.